mikehostetler/browserswarm/README.md

 ## Overview

-Bendigo is a heavily customized version of [StriderCD](http://stridercd.com).
+BrowserSwarm is a heavily customized version of [StriderCD](http://stridercd.com).
 The Strider core is BSD-licensed and is desigend to be highly customizable and extensible.
 Strider is written in JavaScript / Node.JS and uses MongoDB as a database backend.

-The Bendigo web application server is implemented as a consumer of Strider as a library.
+The BrowserSwarm web application server is implemented as a consumer of Strider as a library.

 All the customizations and special logic is contained in a number of Strider plugins: